Mister-Meeseeks/BitScribe/README.md

 # BitScribe
-Censorship-free way to permanetely engrave data on Bitcoin (and Bitcoin-like) blockchains.
+Censorship-free way to permanetely embed data on Bitcoin (and Bitcoin-like) blockchains.

 Bitcoin allows for arbitrary data inside individual transactions, but limits their size to 80 bytes.
 This project defines a protocol and provides a reference implementation for writing